saif-ellafi/foundryvtt-window-controls/README.md

 * **Persistent Bottom Bar**: All windows (both minimized and open) are visible in a Bar located on Bottom from which windows cannot move

 ### Pinned Button (Default: Off)
-Adds a pin button on window controls, to prevent a window from being closed.
+* Adds a pin button on window controls, to prevent them from being closed while pinned.
-One point behind this, is when having multiple windows opened.
-Pressing `ESC` will close ALL of them.
-Pinned windows, however, will not be closed on these circumstances or in any other circumstances, until unpinned with the same button.
+* Pressing `ESC` will close all windows except Pinned windows.
+Double tapping `ESC` will minimize them instead (Configurable)
-This is useful for character sheets or very important actors that we never want to close, and find them quickly.
+* This is useful for very important sheets that we never want to lose, and find them quickly.

 ### Maximize Button (Default: Off)
 Adds a maximize button that will expand resizable windows to the maximum available size.
 Can be restored with the same button.